 Reducing mosquitoes outside your accommodation

-- Try to make sure there is no stagnant water lying around outside your accommodation to reduce the opportunity for mosquitoes to breed.
+- Try to make sure there is no puddles of water lying around outside your accommodation to reduce the opportunity for mosquitoes to breed.

 In tropical areas where mosquitoes are a problem, breeding sites are often sprayed with insecticide.

 Scratching an itchy bite can damage the skin and may cause the bite to become infected.
 Reducing the itching can help to prevent this.
 Putting a cold cloth over the bite can help soothe the itch.

 If you are aware that your skin reacts badly to bites, consider purchasing a bite relief cream or antihistamine tablets before you travel.

 - ‘Bite relief’ creams and ointments can be bought in pharmacies and supermarkets.
 They usually contain steroids (such as hydrocortisone 1%) and/or antihistamines and reduce the redness and itch when rubbed onto bites.